Going Implant-Free

 During your consultation, he’ll discuss with you what he thinks will work best for your unique situation once your implants are removed.

-What Is Recovery Like After Explant Surgery?
+What Is Recovery Like After Breast Implant Removal?

 Recovery is typically fairly brief after implant removal.
 You’ll be sore along the small incisions for a few days, but you won’t have a lengthy recovery.
 Your chest will feel different without the implants, but it’s more a feeling of unfamiliarity rather than discomfort.